Code-Institute-Submissions/Memory-Madness/README.md

 * For the animation code from https://www.codesdope.com/blog/article/css3-moving-cloud-animation-with-airplane/.
 * Sound of wand credits go to soundbible.com recorded by Mike Koenig.

-# Acknowledge:
+## Acknowledge:
-### A big thank you must be give to my mentor, Simen, for his support and motivation through this project.
+A big thank you must be give to my mentor, Simen, for his support and motivation through this project.
 Also for the support and understanding given by student care.

-# Final Notes:
+## Final Notes:
 Going into this project I knew that learning Javascript was a challenge.
 Whilst developing the project it has helped me understand the language more and how powerful it is.
-I have come out of the other side of the project with better understanding of Javascript.
+I have come out of the other side of this project with better understanding of Javascript.